Reading signatures of supermassive binary black holes in pulsar timing array observations: Discussion

-\textit{Observational impact.}---When the model closely matches reality, one would expect a reduction of the measurement uncertainty when adding extra data.
-This is not visible in the original EPTA analysis where the $1\sigma$ range for $(\lg A, \gamma)$ is roughly the same between the 10-year and the 25-year data before our improved noise model.
-As shown in Figure~\ref{fig:dr2new_auto}, our improved analysis yields a larger measurement uncertainty in the 10-year data, in agreement with our expectation.
+When the model closely matches reality, one would expect a reduction of the measurement uncertainty when adding extra data.
+This is not visible in the original EPTA analysis, where the $1\sigma$ range for $(\lg A, \gamma)$ spans $0.44$ for the 10-year data and $0.39$ for the 25-year data before our improved noise model.
+As shown in Figure~\ref{fig:dr2new_auto}, our improved analysis yields $0.95$ for the 10-year data and $0.42$ for the 25-year data.
+A larger reduction in the measurement uncertainty when adding ten extra years of data is in agreement with our expectations.
 A decrease in $1\sigma$ uncertainty levels in Figure \ref{fig:dr2new_auto} compared to Figure \ref{fig:dr2new} indicates that inter-pulsar correlations in the 10-year data provide additional constraints on the background amplitude and spectral index.
+A larger \textit{maximum-aposteriori} $\lg A$ in Figure \ref{fig:dr2new} compared to both Figure~\ref{fig:dr2full} and Figure~\ref{fig:dr2new_auto} may also be driven by inter-pulsar correlations.

-The shift of the posteriors in Figure \ref{fig:lgA_gamma} towards larger spectral indices and smaller amplitudes with our improved analysis\footnote{The covariance between $\lg A$ and $\gamma$ in Figure~\ref{fig:lgA_gamma} is along the line of equal noise power.} suggests that the louder pulsar-intrinsic noise with flatter spectra leaks into our measurement of the background strain spectrum when ensemble pulsar noise properties are not modelled.
+The shift of the posteriors in Figure \ref{fig:lgA_gamma} towards larger spectral indices and smaller amplitudes with our improved analysis suggests that the louder pulsar-intrinsic noise with flatter spectra leaks into our measurement of the background strain spectrum when the four new sources of noise we point out are not modelled.
+The covariance between $\lg A$ and $\gamma$ in Figure~\ref{fig:lgA_gamma} is along the line of equal noise power.
+Furthermore, in the early part of the 25-year data, our improved model may ameliorate instrumental noise and a lack of frequency coverage in addition to better modelling of millisecond pulsar spin noise~\cite{FerrantiFalxa2025}.